 Make it Move workshops at the Science Museum, London

 “We were at the Science Museum this week and made with our children your models.
 Our kids absolutely loved making the moving models, as did we.”
 Fiona Oliver and Anna Colton See video

 Theatre & Performance Research Association (TaPRA) Conference 2011

-FTI’s Ensemble automata workshop (see V&A below) turned intellectual and academic at the TaPRA conference held at Kingston Uniiversity on 8 September 2011.
-Theatre and performance academics and practioners gamely participated in the (theory-free) workshop and afterwards gleefully theorised on the experience, including whether a making workshop could be a performance.
+The Ensemble automata workshop turned intellectual and academic at a TAPRA conference at Kingston Uniiversity.
+Theatre and performance academics and practioners gamely participated in the workshop and afterwards gleefully theorised on the experience, including whether a making workshop could be a performance.